 The very end of the hallway below the library leads to a recessed second bedroom.
 It has a queen size bed, a closet, and a full-length mirror and dresser.
 The bedroom and adjoining bathroom and shower floors are made of light marble with the bathroom counter top made of granite.

 The washer and dryer are located in the half bath on the rooftop.
-Other amenities include a wireless printer.

 First of all the rainy season begins in July and goes into September.
-A sudden unexpected downpour can hit one during this season.
+A sudden downpour can hit unexpectedly during this season.
 It's exciting and dramatic, but you need to be prepared.
 It's a good idea to bring an umbrella, a raincoat and waterproof boots or shoes.
 Moreover, the paving stones in centro can be quite slippery when wet.
 If you have shoes that are non-slip or have a good tread you might want to bring them.

 During the winter season from December into March there are nights where occasionally the temperatures can drop into the 30's.
 Most houses in Mexico do not have built in heating.
 We provide a space heater for each bedroom and two blankets for each bed.

 Finally, each neighborhood in Mexico has it's own patron saint and his/her special feast day.
 St Anthony of Padua is Callejon San Cristobal's patron and around June 13th the neighborhood celebrates for two or three days!
 The street is completely closed to traffic during the fiesta.

 If you choose Villa Oasis you can be assured of good water pressure, light and airy spaces with all the amenities, and a relaxing vacation in the heart of Guanajuato city.